blockscout/frontend/README.md

 - create local env file `.env.local` according to `.env.example` snapshot (see list of used environment variables [below](#environment-variables))
 - run `yarn dev` to spin up local dev server and navigate to the host from logs output

+## Components visual testing

+We use [playwright experimental components testing](https://playwright.dev/docs/test-components) for visual (screenshots) CI check.
+Test renders a single component in headless browser in docker, generates screenshots and then compares this screenshot with a reference one.
+To perform testing locally you need to install docker and run `yarn test-docker`

 ## Environment variables
 ### Variables list
 The app instance could be customized by passing following variables to NodeJS environment.